Expert-Guided Inverse Optimization for Convex Constraint Inference: Introduction

-Inverse optimization is well-studied for inferring linear optimization models \citep{chan2021IOreview}.
-This focus is mostly due to the tractability and existence of optimality guarantees in linear programming.
-In practice, however, nonlinear models are sometimes better suited for characterizing complex systems and capturing past solutions' attributes.
-The literature also largely focuses on inferring the utility function of decision-makers, which can be interpreted as the objective function of an optimization problem when the feasible region is known.
-Inferring the feasible region itself, on the contrary, has not received much attention, which may be attributed to the fact that inverse models for constraint inference are nonlinear, even when the forward problem is linear.
-For linear problems, there have been recent attempts for recovering the forward feasible region through inverse optimization~\citep{ghobadi2014optimization, chan2018inverse}, however, these studies do not generalize to nonlinear problems and do not incorporate bad decisions in constraint inference.

 In radiation therapy treatment planning for cancer patients, a large pool of historical treatment plans exists that can be used in an inverse learning process.
 A plan is often designed to meet a set of pre-determined and often conflicting criteria, which are referred to as clinical guidelines.
-These guidelines are blanket statements and not personalized, which means that they may be too strict or too relaxed (sometimes simultaneously) for individual patients.
-As a result, some plans that satisfy the original guidelines may be rejected and some seemingly infeasible plans may be accepted.
+These guidelines may be too strict or too relaxed (sometimes simultaneously), and as a result, some plans that satisfy the original guidelines may be rejected by oncologists and some seemingly infeasible plans may be accepted.
 This application lends itself well to using inverse optimization for inferring the true underlying clinical guidelines for patient populations, which can lead to more efficient treatment planning and improved quality of treatment.
 In other words, the goal is to learn the parameters of an implicit optimization problem that can be solved to produce acceptable plans for future patients.
 While much attention has been paid to understanding the tradeoff balance in the objective of cancer treatment using inverse optimization, the problem of understanding the feasible region and constructing proper clinical guidelines remains under-explored.
 An incorrect guideline or constraint in the optimization model can lead to a significantly different feasible region and affect the possible optimal solutions that the objective function can achieve.